-When my young Canadian friends, Ceili and Georgia, visited, they hesitated about swimming in the Mediterranean.
+When my young Canadian friends, Ceili and Georgia, visited recently, they hesitated before jumping into the Mediterranean.
 Their big question?
 "Are there sharks in Turkey?"

-This article dives into the facts about sharks in Turkey and the Mediterranean, easing fears while uncovering some surprising truths.
+This article dives into the facts about sharks in Turkey and the Mediterranean, dispelling fear with science and sharing a few surprises along the way.

 Sharks in Turkey: What You Should Know